 You might think that finding the perfect new home is the most difficult and time consuming part of any relocation, but you'd be wrong.
 It's finding a new job to pay for said new house that stumps most people.
-If you're lucky enough to be moving to London, Ontario because you've already found yourself a place operating a pneumatic conveyor at your cousin's warehouse, congratulations.
+If you're lucky enough to be moving to London, Ontario because you've already found yourself a place operating a machine at a warehouse for example, congratulations.
 The rest of you may find these employment statistics and job search suggestions helpful.

-As you are no doubt aware, 2007 and 2008 have been difficult years for London, for Ontario, for Canada, and for the North American continent as a whole.
-The double whammy of the recession and the subprime mortgage crisis hitting at a time when the wars in Iraq and Afghanistan are acting like suction diffusers on the Canadian and American economies has made for a higher unemployment rate.
+As you are no doubt aware, 2007 and 2008 were difficult years for London, for Ontario, for Canada, and for the North American continent as a whole.
 London has fared worse than Ontario and the rest of Canada in general, rising to a high of 7% while the provincial and national rates hover around 6.5% and 6.1% respectively.

-The human resources development department of the Canadian government runs a job posting board for London that covers all sectors that care to advertise within it: Hockey School Ontario coaching jobs might be listed between a part time bartending gig and a place on an executive council.
-You can visit it at www.jobs.gc.ca.
-Other popular sources for jobs include national networks like Monster and Workopolis along with classified ads in the print newspapers London Free Press, Globe & Mail, and online at Kijiji and Craigslist.
+The human resources development department of the Canadian government runs a job posting board for London that covers all sectors that care to advertise within it: coaching jobs might be listed between a part time bartending gig and a place on an executive council.
+You can visit it at jobs.gc.ca.
+Other popular sources for jobs include national networks like Monster and Workopolis along with classified ads in the print newspapers - London Free Press, Globe & Mail, and online at Kijiji and Craigslist.

 Page sponsorship kindly provided by local dental clinic Expressions Dental Centre